POWER over Right and Wrong

 What must we do?

 The Original Constitution of the United States envisioned a much smaller federal government and SOVEREIGN States.
 To be sovereign means to be “master of oneself.”
 We, the People of the States, need to take back our sovereignty and decide our own moral course.
 We ought not to have passed this sacred and personal responsibility to the federal government.
-The reassertion of State Sovereignty, even by the use of the State Nullification Power, is the means of reversing these mistakes.
-Thomas Jefferson and James Madison described state nullification as the rightful remedy when the Federal Government fails to restrain its own powers.
+The reassertion of State Sovereignty is the means of reversing these mistakes.
 The consequences of a large federal government and weak states are too great to allow.
 States must wake up and remove themselves from the federal dole, and act to protect their citizens from a national moral tyranny.

 Please join me as a “Tenther” to fight the latest moral encroachments against sovereign states and individuals.
 The reassertion of state sovereignty will prevent this moral intrusion of a few into the lives of many.
 To learn more about state rights and state nullification, click here.